nginxinc/nginx-gateway-fabric/docs/monitoring.md

 1. Set the `-metrics-secure-serving` [command-line argument](/docs/cli-help.md) to `true`.

-2. Add the following annotation in the template of the NGINX Kubernetes Gateway Pod:
+2. Add the following annotation in the template of the NGINX Gateway Fabric Pod:

     ```yaml
     annotations: